Make the Switch to Low Sugar Cereal

 Low sugar cereals

 The standard advice for eating a healthy breakfast continues to go along the lines of some cereal, some milk, and some fruit.
 These groups of foods continue to show up, for a number of reasons, as the best way to start your day.
 There are plenty of low sugar cereals out there.
 A good granola, for instance, will be filled with healthy wholegrains, nuts, fruit and seeds.
 There will be some form of sweetness in there, such as honey, which is there to bind the ingredients as much as add sweetness.
-Be on the lookout for premium cereals - not all premium muesli or granola will be a low sugar cereal.
+Be on the lookout for premium cereals - not all so called premium muesli or granola will be a low sugar cereal.

 All of our healthy breakfast cereals are low in sugar, and packed full of the good stuff.